AquaBadgerForge/fjordssim-notebooks/README.md

 - A forcing netcdf file.
 This file contains the information about the forcing fields.
 To 'force' any variable, one need to define two 4d arrays called, for example, "T" and "T_lambda".
-"T" is a oceananigans name for temperature, lets use it further as example;
+"T" is an oceananigans name for temperature, lets use it further as example;
 it is possible to provide forcing for any variable defined in an oceananigans simulation.
 Spatial dimensions should have the shape of the corresponding [stagerred grid](https://clima.github.io/OceananigansDocumentation/stable/fields/#Staggered-grids-and-field-locations).
-The forth dimension is time in seconds from the start of a simulation, in Python one can use a datetime format.
+The forth dimension is time in seconds, in Python one can use a datetime format.
 "T_lambda" defines a type of forcing to be used in a simulation.
 "T" value should correspond to "T_lambda".
 If 0 < "T_lambda" < 1, [relaxation](https://clima.github.io/OceananigansDocumentation/stable/model_setup/forcing_functions/#Relaxation) is used.
+If "T_lambda" > 1, horizontal flux in "T" should be provided.
-If "T_lambda"
+If "T_lambda" < -1, vertical flux in "T" should be provided.